duxsco/gentoo-installation/README.md

 - https://fit-pc.com/wiki/index.php?title=Linux:_Secure_Boot&mobileaction=toggle_view_mobile
 - https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot

-In order to add your custom keys enable `Setup Mode` in your UEFI firmware.
-Beware that this deletes all existing keys.
+In order to add your custom keys `Setup Mode` must have been enabled in your `UEFI Firmware Settings` before booting into SystemRescueCD.
+But, you can install Secure Boot files later on if you missed enabling `Setup Mode`.
+In the following, however, you have to generate Secure Boot files either way.

 Install `app-crypt/efitools` and `app-crypt/sbsigntool` on your system:

 ```bash
 emerge -av app-crypt/efitools app-crypt/sbsigntools